 The plants to be given away had all been tagged with abbreviations.
 They were listed on a whiteboard and their characteristics were explained to the attentive, standingroom-only crowd by Smith's ally Brad Peceimer.
 Most were clones of the original ACDC plant.
-Clones of Medi-Haze (10% CBD, 6%THC) and Harlequin (8.5% CBD, 5.5%THC) were also distributed, as cally- and growers with 30 to 40 plants were some high-THC clones.
+Clones of Medi-Haze (10% CBD, 6%THC) and Harlequin (8.5% were some high-THC clones.